statsmaths/stat209-s19/_notes/class03.md

 Last class we walked through an example of statistical inference applied to an experimental procedure.
-The research question was to determine whether pea plants were more likely to survive under white light compared to blue LED lights.
+The research question was to determine whether pea plants were more likely to survive under white light compared to red LED lights.
 Today, we are going to go through this same example, but this time introducing the formal language of statistical inference.

 As a reminder, here is the design of the experiment.
-We took 100 newly planted pea plants and place them under a white LED light and took another 100 newly planted pea plants and placed them under a blue LED light.
+We took 100 newly planted pea plants and place them under a white LED light and took another 100 newly planted pea plants and placed them under a red LED light.
 In all other respects the plants were treated the same (same seed source, same water, same temperature, ect.).
 After 30 days, we measured whether a particular plant is still alive.